-Though he remains banned from running in September's election and facing arrest if he returns, Bolivia's first indigenous president is masterminding opposition to right-wing interim leader Jeanine Añez.
+Though banned from running in the poll and facing arrest if he returns, the 60-year-old – Bolivia's first indigenous president – is masterminding opposition to right-wing interim leader Jeanine Añez.

 To do so he faced down grassroots members who favoured former foreign minister David Choquehuanca or young coca-growers' leader Andrónico Rodríguez.